rexposadas/simulate-archive/README.md

 *How do you test a thousand users using your API?
 How about a thousand mobile devices?*

-You'll obviously need to simulate this since it would be non-sense to hire a thousand testers.
+You'll obviously need to programatically test this since it would be nonsense to hire a thousand testers.

-The next question was, how do we know how well our application behaved over a long period of time *before* releasing it to the public?
+The next question was, how do we know how well our application behaves over a long period of time *before* releasing it to the public?
+Say I want to release a big patch, which may have breaking changes.
+I want to have a certain level of confidence before releasing it to production.
+Yes, integretion and unit tests helps a lot.
+But to gain more confidence, I woudl like to simulate actions against the code over a 24 hour period and see if something goes wrong.
 Again, this has to be done programatically.
 Unit and integration test run for a very limited amount of time.
 They are not very good at detecting issues which may arise from long usage of your API.
 Some of these issues are performance degradation and data corruption.

-Simulate can be as intrusive as you want (don't worry, that's a good thing.
+Simulate can be intrusive as you want (don't worry, that's a good thing.
 I can explain).
 It can act as an outside application which treats your API as a blackbox or can be imported in your Go application and give it access to features you want to test.
 Note that having simulate run separately from your application allows your application to be written in any language since the interaction will strictly be via REST.

 ### Things you can do with this simulator